Check this out:

 The Alsea contains a lot of bedrock shelves and deep slots that make side drifting difficult.
 Popular tactics include pulling plugs or divers with bait, drifting bobbers with bait or jigs, fly fishing with egg patterns and swinging spoons across riffles.

-FALL CHINOOK & COHO: Good fishing fall Chinook is expected for in the bay and lower river as returns are forecasted to be similar to the 2013 return.
-The coho salmon forecast also is favorable and there may again be a limited wild coho fishery in the Alsea River for 2014.
-The fall salmon fisheries, in particular for coho salomn, are determined in June and often not approved until late July.
+FALL CHINOOK & COHO: Good fishing for fall Chinook is expected for in the bay and lower river as returns are forecasted to be only slightly less than the 2014 return.
+There is optimism for the possibility of a limited wild coho fishery in the Alsea River for 2015.
+The fall salmon fisheries, in particular for coho salomn, are determined in early summer and often are not approved until.
 Anglers are advised to check for temporary rules and scheduled salmon fisheries prior to fishing during the fall salmon season.

 The Alsea River enters the ocean at the town of Waldport at mile post 156 along Hwy 101.
 There are several boat launches in tidewater from the lower bay up approximately 9 miles on Hwy 34.
 Hwy 34 follows the Alsea River up to the town of Alsea at mile post 40 and offers many public access points, parks and drift boat launches along the way including a few campgrounds.